sberkun/184-final-proj/report/index.md

 By Meiqi Sun, Akhil Vemuri, Connor Dang, and Samuel Berkun

 ## Abstract
 Through this project, we built a volumetric ray tracer that renders the effect of fog onto the scene.
-The basic raytracer had the assumption that the rays would travel in straight light until it hits the surface of an object.
+The raytracer that we started with had the assumption that the rays would travel in straight line until it hits the surface of an object.
 However, when mediums are present, we need to break the assumption: when hitting a fog particle, the ray will also be affected (absorption, scattering, etc).
 This project supports both homogeneous and bounded-volume heterogeneous fog rendering by applying the techniques of ray-marching, anisotropic scattering, fog shadowing, and mesh-bounded scattering.

 ## Technical Approach